A ubiquitous term, but this all began with a 'journey'.

 I believe she waited in the shadows, biding her time, silent and watchful.
 She waited until I began to lose my grip, to slip into lost memories and start remembering her.
 In her surrounding chaos sits the need for control, relieved only by creating.
 Only in that space can she be her true self, feel free and alive, and be open to the pure flow of ideas.

 If you have never meditated, the very first practice you might try is breathing: deep, single breaths.
 In...
 Out...
 Until the lungs reach maximum capacity, until there is nothing left to bring in or let out.
-Seeing and feeling your thorax rise and fall, the rub cage expand.
-Then the word I remember my yoga instructor using is 'sinking'.
-Lying down, let your self, your body, sink into the floor or the bed; feel reality slip away and fall back as if dropping softly into layers, like soft feathers, or cloud.
+Seeing and feeling your thorax rise and fall, the rib cage expand.
+The most helpful word I remember my yoga instructor using is 'sinking'.
+Lying down, let your self, your body, sink into the floor or the bed; feel reality slip away as if you feel yourself landing softly into comforting layers, like soft feathers, or cloud.

 This is essentially the first stage to entering a state of trance.
 It is no great magic, though the effects can be.
 As you let go the physical, and the mind (the ego's will to control and daily thought chatter), then the imagination and the little boy or girl in us steps out to lead the way.
 However young they may appear, sometimes they know what's best for us, as we get caught up in the illusion and disillusion of reality.
 Try trusting they know how best to enter into the soul of an artist.
 Trust they know the way to go.